anywhichway/tlx-editor/README.md

 # Installation

-`npm install tlx`
+`npm install tlx-editor`

 # Usage

-Load the files you need from the `node_modules/tlx/browser` and `./browser` directories.
+Load the files you need from the `node_modules/tlx/browser/tlx.js` and `./browser/tlx-editor.js` directories.
 Or, copy files around as you need to fit your file system structure.

 Use the custom tag `<tlx-input>` in place of `<input>`, `<select>` and `<textarea>`.
 Fields will behave like they are in a form and use native validation styling even if you do not put them inside a form tag.